-WOOD MANUFACTURING COMPANY, INC. LIMITED WARRANTY RANGER® BOATS AND RANGERTRAIL® TRAILERS LIMITED WARRANTY
+WOOD MANUFACTURING COMPANY, INC. LIMITED WARRANTY RANGER® BOATS AND RANGERTRAIL® TRAILERS LIMITED WARRANTY 2009 MODEL YEAR

-"Wood Manufacturing Co., Inc., ("Wood"), warrants to you, the first North American retail purchaser of this 2007 model year boat delivered by a factory authorized dealer, that it will repair or replace defects in materials or workmanship that occur within the applicable warranty periods, subject to the "What This Warranty Does Not Cover" section below.
-The applicable Warranty Period runs from the date of delivery to the first retail customer provided that the boat is delivered within twenty four (24) months from the date of manufacture.
-For boats delivered more than twenty four (24) months after the date of manufacture, coverage will run from the date of manufacture and the first retail purchaser will be entitled to the coverage remaining under the Warranty Periods.
-All warranties run concurrently.
+Wood Manufacturing Co., Inc., ("Wood"), warrants to you, the first North American retail purchaser of this 2009 model year boat or trailer, that it will repair or replace defects in materials or workmanship that occur and are reported to Wood or your factory authorized dealer within the applicable warranty periods set forth below, subject to the "What This Warranty Does Not Cover" section below.
+Warranty coverage is applicable only to products purchased from factory authorized Ranger dealers.
+Your acceptance of delivery of the warranted Ranger® boat or trailer constitutes your acceptance of the terms of this limited warranty.
+This warranty gives you legal rights which may vary from state to state.

-Defects in structural parts, including the hull, stringers and transom: Warranty Period runs for the duration of the original (1st) purchaser's period of ownership.
-The transferred Warranty Period to a 2nd purchaser runs ten (10) years from the original delivery date, regardless of when the warranty is transferred.
+Defects in structural parts, including the hull, stringers and transom: Warranty Period runs for the duration of the first retail purchaser's period of ownership.
+The transferred Warranty Period (see below) to a second purchaser is limited to a maximum of ten (10) years from the original delivery date, regardless of when the warranty is transferred.